-- 4.1 Caldicott Guardian - + The medical director is the Caldicott Guardian.
+Post(s) Responsibilities Ref Chief Executive As the Accountable Officer, they have the overall responsibility for Information Governance within the Trust Caldicott Guardian The medical director is the Caldicott Guardian.
 The Caldicott Guardian is accountable for compliance with statutory access regimes established by the Data Protection Act 2018 (DPA) and Access to Health Records Act 1990 (AHRA).

-4.2 Head of Communications and Marketing

-Is accountable for compliance with statutory access regimes established by the Freedom of Information Act 2000 (FOIA) and Environmental Information Regulations 2004 (EIR).
+Head of Information Governance Is accountable for compliance with statutory access regimes established by the Freedom of Information Act 2000 (FOIA) and Environmental Information Regulations 2004 (EIR).

-4.3 Head of Information Governance

-This role leads the IG agenda for the Trust and has day to day operational responsibility for all aspects of Information Governance including Data Protection and AHRA compliance.
+Freedom of Information Lead Head of Records and Coding This role leads the IG agenda for the Trust and has day to day operational responsibility for all aspects of Information Governance including Data Protection and AHRA compliance.
 The Head of Information Governance also acts as the Trust's Data Protection Officer.

-4.4 FOI lead

 This role has day to day operational responsibility for FOIA and EIR compliance.

-- 4.5 Request Leads - + Responsible clinicians / line managers of data subjects - Responsible for locating, reviewing and determining what information to disclose in response to a SAR / AHRA request assigned to them. - + Department FOI Leads - Responsible for locating information requested and preparing draft responses for FOI / EIR requests assigned to them. - 4.6 Trust Solicitors - Responsible for providing legal advice on information requests when requested, for example, the use of certain exemptions to withhold information under FOIA.

-4.7 Communications & Marketing Managers

-- Responsible for providing communications advice on information requests when requested, for example, reviewing responses to FOI / EIR requests that relate to high profile subject areas in the media. - 4.8 Care Records Staff - Responsible for supporting the SAR/ AHRA process and request leads by locating, copying, monitoring, chasing for responses, sending copy records and liaising with third parties for consultation where needed. - 4.9 All Staff - Responsible for identifying valid information requests and immediately processing them in accordance with section 3.1 of this policy.
+Is accountable for compliance with statutory access to records regimes Care Records Staff Responsible for supporting the SAR/ AHRA process and request leads by locating, copying, monitoring, chasing for responses, sending copy records and liaising with third parties for consultation where needed.
+Request Leads Responsible clinicians / line managers of data subjects Responsible for locating, reviewing and determining what information to disclose in response to a SAR / AHRA request assigned to them.
+Department FOI Leads Responsible for locating information requested and preparing draft responses for FOI / EIR requests assigned to them.
+Trust Solicitors Responsible for providing legal advice on information requests when requested, for example, the use of certain exemptions to withhold information under FOIA.
+Communications and Marketing Managers Responsible for providing communications advice on information requests when requested, for example, reviewing responses to FOI / EIR requests that relate to high profile subject areas in the media.
+All Staff Responsible for identifying valid information requests and immediately processing them in accordance with section 3.1 of this policy.
 In addition, all staff is required to undertake mandatory information governance training on an annual basis and are responsible for data subject confidentiality for personal information that they handle during the course of their work.